ZeroDayArcade/Pong-Homebrew-GBA/README.md

 First install devkitPro, see <a href="https://devkitpro.org/wiki/Getting_Started">https://devkitpro.org/wiki/Getting_Started</a>

+Make sure to install the GBA tools for devkitPro.
+If you are on Windows this is usually done with the devkitPro Installer, whereas if you are using macOS and Linux you'd typically use <a href="https://devkitpro.org/wiki/devkitPro_pacman#Predefined_Groups">devkitPro Pacman on the command line</a>.
+See the link above for details.

 If you need any help getting a homebrew dev environment setup, see my guides for <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-mac">macOS</a>, <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-windows">Windows</a>, or <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-linux">Linux</a>.

-With devkitPro installed, you're ready to go.
+With devkitPro and the GBA tools installed, you're ready to go.

 Clone the project:
 ```